torte71/tmteststuff/updating_klipper.md

 ## SD-card formatting

+{: .note :}
+> Use these steps if your card is max.
+32GB sized.
+> Skip these steps and continue with [Partitioning the SD-card](#partitioning-the-sd-card) for bigger cards.

 1. Insert the SD-card to your PC.
 1. Open the explorer.
 Locate the card, click it with the right mouse button and select "Format":\
 ![sd-01-select](files/sd-01-select.png)